 Learn More About Loan Set Asides!

-Direct Farm Ownership Loans: Each year 75 percent of the total direct farm ownership loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year.
+Direct Farm Ownership Loans: Each year 75 percent of the total direct farm ownership loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year (beginning on October 1st).
 If beginning farmers do not require all of those reserved funds, USDA may use any funds remaining in the final month of the fiscal year to make loans to other qualified borrowers.

 Of that 75 percent, two-thirds (i.e., 50 percent of the total) is reserved exclusively for down payment loans and joint financing agreement loans for the first half of the fiscal year.
 After April 1 of each year, if there are loan funds remaining they may be made available for regular beginning farmer farm ownership loans.